-A few dimension over, Holly sat astride her mount, peering intently through her spynocs (these were the Indashi equivalent of binoculars, fashioned from exosaur leather and a pair of hand-crafted lenses) at Flaysac’s bandits, who were stationed throughout various outposts that dotted the Ankaran Mountain Range,
+A few dimension over, Holly was sitting astride her mount, peering through her spynocs (the Indashi equivalent of binoculars, fashioned from exosaur leather and a pair of hand-crafted lenses) at Flaysac’s bandits, who were stationed throughout various outposts that dotted the Ankaran Mountain Range,

 Thanks to time slippage, in the hour it had taken for Peter and his friends to break into ANOS, Holly had spent a year on Elithia preparing to fight her way through the mountains.
 She planned to bridge this world with hers, then lead her Death Riders (a cadre of her fiercest warriors) into the portal.
 First on her list was Peter Lee; she’d pike him through the asshole, then get to all the other fuck-knockers who’d pissed her off.
 After that…

 After that, she wasn’t sure.

 She lowered her spynocs down to her chest, her brow furrowing as she thought it over.
 What would be better: being a teen-queen cheerleader, or staying as she was—a badass king in charge of a bloodthirsty horde?

 She shook her head.
 There’d be time to think about it after the assault.